Grant-Steinfeld/mail-cap-proc/README.md

 so when an email is recived to weather@agentidea.com it will run the script called breakingnews in the /home/developer/newdev/ directory.
 Of course adapt the hostname and path to be specific to your system setup.

-breakingnews is a shell script with a python directive check it out in this repo
+`breakingnews` is a shell script with a python directive

+### What next?
+Add a Python Flask interface to your project!
+Rough directions are in the [Gandalahar Repo](https://github.com/Grant-Steinfeld/gandalahar) -- send tweets to @gsteinfeld if you need assistence or want to get these instructions out of Beta

 ### History of POSTFIX
 ``` text